 · If you do buy beverages with that combination of ingredients, store them in a cool place and out of direct light.
 (Because heat has been implicated in the formation of benzene.)

 One way to optimize your liver management plan is by thoroughly researching everything you ingest to avoid consuming a potentially harmful liver substance.
 However, an infrequent bottle of soda won’t hurt anyone.
-Another approach is to be sensible in your food and beverage intake, make every effort to institute the six healthful lifestyle changes and supplement with Fatigue Relief Plus.
-With Fatigue Relief Plus, you are supplying your liver with protection on a cellular level, giving it more power to help its cells function optimally – even with the occasional consumption of a soft drink.
+Another approach is to be sensible in your food and beverage intake, make every effort to institute the six healthful lifestyle changes and supplement with NT Factor and milk thistle.
+With these supplements, you are supplying your liver with protection on a cellular level, giving it more power to help its cells function optimally – even with the occasional consumption of a soft drink.

 Efrati C, et al., Effect of sodium benzoate on blood ammonia response to oral glutamine challenge in cirrhotic patients: a note of caution, The American Journal of Gastroenterology, December 2000.